mitre/oracle-database-19c-cis-baseline/README.md

 ### How to execute this instance
 This profile can be executed against a remote target using the ssh transport, docker transport, or winrm transport of InSpec.
 Profiles can also be executed directly on the host where InSpec is installed (see https://www.inspec.io/docs/reference/cli/).

-It is highly encouraged to utilize the json or hdf reporters, which will export the results of a validation run to a format which can be ingested by a visualization tool (see the section on Heimdall below).

 #### Required Inputs
 You must specify inputs in an `inputs.yml` file.
 See `example_inputs.yml` in the profile root folder for a sample.
 Each input is required for proper execution of the profile.
 ```yaml